Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Single Pixel Camera Model and Acquisition Methodology

 \subsection{Compressed Sensing Algorithms}

 To complete the discussion on acquisition methodology the compressed sensing reconstruction algorithms used are discussed.
-Two algorithms are used, the Analysis BPDN \cite{majumdarPriors, prior2} and the Analysis + TV \cite{majumdarPriors, Lustig_sparseMRI}.
+Two algorithms are used, the Analysis BPDN~\cite{majumdarPriors, prior2} and the Analysis+TV~\cite{majumdarPriors, Lustig_sparseMRI}.
 The Analysis BPDN can be written as \begin{mini} {x}{\|Wx\|_1 + \gamma \|y - Ax\|_2^2 ,}{ }{ } \end{mini} where $A$ is the measurement matrix with normalized columns, $W$ is the sparsity basis, $y$ is the vector of measurements, $x$ is the signal to be recovered, and $\gamma$ is the regularisation parameter.
-The $l_1$ and $l_2$ norms of a vector are represented by $\|.\|_1$ and $\|.\|_2$ respectively.
-For a signal $ x = \left[ x_1, x_2, \ldots, x_N \right]^T$ of length $N$, the $l_1$ norm is defined as $\|x\|_1 = \sum_{i \in N} |x_i|$ and the $l_2$ norm is defined as $\|x\|_2 = \sqrt{\sum_{i \in N} |x_i|^2}$ .
+For a signal $ x = \left[ x_1, x_2, \ldots, x_N \right]^T$ of length $N$, the $l_1$ norm is defined as $\|x\|_1 = \sum_{i \in N} |x_i|$ and the $l_2$ norm is defined as $\|x\|_2 = \sqrt{\sum_{i \in N} |x_i|^2}$.
 Algorithm~(\ref{reviewEq12}) is used for reconstruction of the low resolution image in the first step of the acquisition process with 2D-DCT as the sparsity basis.